In Memoriam 2020: The Musicians We Lost

 Frank Kimbrough

-Pianist and educator with a distinguished solo career, and a charter member of the Maria Schneider Orchestra
+Pianist and educator with a distinguished solo career, and a longtime member of the Maria Schneider Orchestra

 Nov.
 2, 1956 — Dec.
 30, 2020

-Note: A previous version of this story incorrectly described producer Hal Willner.
-He was a live event record producer, curator of tributes and musical matchmaker — not a Nashville-based singer-songwriter.